 Plantains are ripe whereas tostones are unripe plantains fried, smashed, and refried to make green plantain chips.
 Tostones are thinner, crispier, and twice-fried.

-- Large Ripe Plantains – peeled and cut into diagonal pieces.
+• Large Ripe Plantains: Peeled and cut into diagonal pieces.

-- Vegetable Oil – use this or another neutral cooking oil.
+• Vegetable Oil: Use this or another neutral cooking oil.

-- Salt – this is an optional ingredient.
+• Salt: This is an optional ingredient.
 Use as desired.

 How to Make Fried Plantains

 Place sliced plantains in the air fryer basket.
 Lightly spray them with cooking oil and sprinkle with salt.
 Cook at 380°F (193°C) for about 10 minutes, flipping halfway through.
-Depending on the size of the air fryer, you may need to cook in batches.
+Depending on the size of your air fryer, you may need to cook in batches.

-Recipe Notes and Tips for Success
+Recipe Tips

-- For fried sweet plantains, use ripe plantains with a visibly black peel (or black spots).
+• For fried sweet plantains, use ripe plantains with a visibly black peel (or black spots).
 They peel easier and cook faster too.

-- Cut plantains diagonally so they will cook evenly.
+• Cut plantains diagonally so they will cook evenly.

-- Use just enough oil to coat the bottom of the pan.
+• Use just enough oil to coat the bottom of the pan.
 If you use too much, the plantains will be soggy.

-- Do not cook over high heat.
+• Do not cook over high heat.
 Plantains cook quickly and can burn easily.

-Storage Instructions
+Storage

 Frequently Asked Questions (FAQs)